When I’m not being a hacker, I’m often a writer. Here are some

 In early 2004 Sun Microsystems and Microsoft started talking up a

-vision of the future in which hardware would come free with
+vision of the future in which hardware would come free

 software subscriptions.
 This essay makes clear why this offer is a